- 1 STAY: Grand Wailea, A Waldorf Astoria Resort

 SNACK: Leoda’s Kitchen and Pie Shop

-Despite the tiny size of Olowalu, a quiet community on the coast of western Maui, it has two huge things going for it: Turtle Reef, home to a manta ray cleaning station and 1,500-year-old coral, and Leoda’s Kitchen and Pie Shop—arguably the best brunch spot on the island.
+Despite the tiny size of Olowalu, a quiet community on the coast of western Maui, it has two huge things going for it: Turtle Reef, home to a manta ray cleaning station and 1,500-year-old coral, and Leoda’s Kitchen and Pie Shop—arguably the best brunch spot on the island, and one of the best things to do in Maui (in our opinion).
 The inside feels like a farmhouse, with distressed wood walls and rickety bar stools, and the food is just as rustic.
 The freshly baked sweet and savory pies alone are worth the drive here, but the loaded sandwiches and burgers are just as filling if you’re hankering for more.
 Wash it all down with a house-squeezed lemonade or orange juice, and get a steaming biscuit to go.

 LEARN: Hawaiian Outrigger Canoe Paddling and Surf School

 Polynesia is widely considered the birthplace of surfing, a sport once reserved for Hawaiian royalty.
 Surfers from around the world make pilgrimages to the Hawaiian Islands, whose waves both big and gentle are huge draws for both first-time and experienced riders, but there’s more to Hawaiian culture than just riding the breaks.
 Outrigger canoe tours with Hawaiian Paddle Sports, which launch near Wailea Beach, put you in the driver’s seat as you learn first-hand about the ancient Ali’i way of life—wayfaring, the art of navigating the sea.
 You’ll participate in a traditional Hawaiian chant, listen to legends passed down through generations, and might even spot a few sea turtles along the way.
 Or, sign up for a kayak or snorkeling tour for a chance to swim alongside them.